Janis spent 22 years of her career providing mental health services and critical incident stress debriefing to law enforcement officers.

 Not all trauma work professionals suffer from this phenomenon but all are susceptible to it if they are not taking care of themselves through, breaks, vacations, training, supervision, and, if necessary, mental health counseling.
 Because of the direct services rendered to people in need, coupled with the emotional impact the encounters can have, police officers, counselors, and clergy, are more prone than other service workers (except maybe for emergency room personnel and EMTs) to suffer from burnout or compassion fatigue.
 It is vital for this special group of trauma worker professionals to step away, gain a new perspective, rejuvenate, and renew their commitment to job satisfaction and fulfillment.

 It is not uncommon for a special family occasion to be missed by a police officer because of shift work.
-A counselor on-call will unfortunately have to bow out of a holiday dinner with the family to cover for the agency.
-And the minister of the church is always at the ready to leave the family to tend to an ill member at an emergency room.
+A counselor on-call will, unfortunately, have to bow out of a holiday dinner with the family to cover for the agency.
+And the minister of the church is always at the ready to leave the family to tend to an ill member in an emergency room.
 It is an expectation of the trauma worker's family that, at times, when duty calls, they are not the priority.

 The same applies to counselors and clergy whose function it is to be there for the family who is grieving the loss of a loved one.
 A priest has to conduct funerals and burials for numerous decedents, some of whom he had close relationships and worked with for years.
 Over the course of a career, police officers, counselors, and clergy come in contact with countless instances of grief, loss, and death.